GeorgiosSmyrnis/GeorgiosSmyrnis.github.io/_pages/about.md

 My name is Georgios Smyrnis, and I am a fifth year PhD student at The University of Texas at Austin.
 I am supervised by Professor [Alexandros Dimakis](https://users.ece.utexas.edu/~dimakis/).

-My work lies in the intersection of theoretical and applied aspects of machine learning.
-My topics of interest include contrastive learning and self-supervision, with applications to the fields of distillation and inverse problems.
-Recently, I have also worked on the field of creation of large-scale datasets, for the training of foundation models.
+My research is focused on training large scale models in both the vision and language domains.
+Most recently, I have been working on constructing datasets to train large image-text and large language models, as part of the [DataComp team](https://www.datacomp.ai/).
+I am also interested in contrastive learning and self-supervision, in the context of training these large scale models.

 In 2020, I graduated with my Diploma in Electrical and Computer Engineering, from the National Technical University of Athens.
 Under the supervision of Professor [Petros Maragos](http://cvsp.cs.ntua.gr/maragos/index.shtm), I worked on the application of tropical algebra and geometry in the study of neural networks.